All contributions

 Tip: Remember to connect the cables: Color must match color or like to like.
 So black to black, blue to blue, etc.

-Step 6: Hang up the lamp.
+Step 6: Hang up the lamp

-Last but not least, you need to mount the light by screwing it to the mounting bracket - the instructions usually describe exactly how to attach the lighting.
+Last but not least, you need to mount the lamp by screwing it to the mounting bracket - the instructions usually describe exactly how to attach the lighting.
 Then screw the bulb into the lamp holder, if it is not already permanently installed, and you are finished with the lamp installation.
 Don't forget: Switch the power back on and test the light directly.

 Tip: If there is a cable cover, try to hide the wires in it while pushing it up towards the ceiling.